luau-lang/luau/rfcs/generic-function-subtyping.md

 ## Alternatives

-The main alternatives would be likely be keeping the existing solution (and likely having to tactically fix future bugs where instantiation either happens too much or not enough), or removing automatic instantiation altogether in favor of manual instantiation syntax.
+The main alternatives would likely be keeping the existing solution (and likely having to tactically fix future bugs where instantiation either happens too much or not enough), or removing automatic instantiation altogether in favor of manual instantiation syntax.
 The former solution (changing nothing) is cheap